Skip to main content

 }

-• Batch watchlist creation — Create multiple watchlists in a single session rather than spreading across hours
+• Batch watchlist creation in a single session rather than spreading across hours.

-• Use appropriate fetch frequency — Set fetchFreqInHours based on how often you actually need new data.
-Lower frequency = fewer tasks consumed
+• Set fetchFreqInHours based on real need.
+Lower frequency = fewer tasks consumed.

-• Cache API responses — Store post data locally instead of re-fetching the same posts
+• Cache API responses locally instead of re-fetching the same posts.

 Learn More